clasqm/amb-utils/README.md

 The AMB directory contains a few e-books I have created in AMB format, mainly for my own purposes and so that I can get a handle on this format.
 Right now, I can't say how far this library will grow.

-I will only include AMB files in languages I actually know, but if you'd like to see your AMB file in Tagalog, Serbo-Croation or Guarani listed here, [email them to me](mailto:clasqm@gmail.com) and we'll see what we can do.
+I will only include AMB files in languages I actually know, but if you'd like to see your AMB file in Tagalog, Serbo-Croatian or Guarani listed here, [email them to me](mailto:clasqm@gmail.com) and we'll see what we can do.